 We have provided information about the capabilities, experience, skills, and other qualifications of our directors in their biographies and as set forth above.
-The Board considered these qualifications in particular in concluding that each current director and director nominee is qualified to serve as a director of the Company.
+The Board considered these qualifications and concluded that each current director and director nominee is qualified to serve as a director of the Company.
 In addition, the Board has determined that each director and director nominee possess the skills, judgment, experience, reputation, and commitment to make a constructive contribution to the Board.